SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/50ceb6508351c408d34400de1109c5d3190dfc9a/Filamentalist/Images/Tensioner%20Mnt%20Assembly.jpg" width="400" height="350">

    - 1.1 Install 3mm heatset insert into Tensioner Mnt.
-   - 1.2 Screw 3x45mm SHCS all of the way into threaded heatset insert
+   - 1.2 Screw 3x45mm SHCS mostly into the threaded heatset insert with ~10mm protruding out the other end.
-   - 1.3 Install 3mm Nylock nut onto 3x45mm SHCS with ~4mm of the screw protruding beyond the nut.
+   - 1.3 Install 3mm Nylock nut onto 3x45mm SHCS with ~3mm of the screw protruding beyond the nut.
 You can use a standard nut with threadlocker or Superglue as an alternative to a Nylock nut.
 It is important that the nut does not turn on the screw once it is installed.
    - 1.4 Remove the lower rubber seal portion from two ECAS fittings and then install the fittings into the Tensioner Mnt.
 It should be a light press-in.
    - 1.5 Insert a section of bowden tube now.
-2.5mm ID is recommended.
-The tube should protrude through the ECAS nearest the Drive Roller ~3-4mm.
+2.5mm ID tubing is recommended to ensure good stiffness and minimal "buckling" of filament in the driven filament path.
+The tube should protrude through the ECAS nearest the Drive Roller ~3mm.
 Place locking clips in ECAS (if you don't have these an stl file is provided to print the locking clips).
 Cut your section of tubing a little long for the location of the buffer and the run to the ERCF slot position.
 You can fine tune/trim the length after installtion of the buffer.

 # 2. Drive Roller Assembly